 Before developing this general graphical method Gibbs combined the equations of the first and second laws into a single equation which to this day is referred to as the Gibbs' equation of state and can be found in any standard thermodynamic textbook.

 Maxwell sent one these sculptures to Gibbs (1874), which now gathers dust in a display case at Yale.
 Another of Maxwell's sculptures can be viewed in a display case at Cavendish Laboratory at Cambridge, Fig. 2.
 Unlike contemporay ancetodal reports on visual thinking by scientists, Gibbs sufficiently described his visual thinking as a reproducible graphical method.
 It is important to note that the development of the graphical method has nothing to do with the use of graphical tools.
 In 1874 there were no graphical tools except for clay and plaster and the sun's grazing rays to locate lines of constant pressure and temperature mapped on the energy-entropy-volume sculptured surface, Refs.[2 and 3].
 Maxwell further developed and described how lines of constant temperature and pressure can be scribed on the energy-entropy-volume diagram in his textbook, Theory of Heat, pp. 195-208, Ref..
 It is interesting that no equations are used by Maxwell to describe stable and unstable conditions associated with solid, liquid, and gaseous states as well as other state variable relationships.
 According to Maxwell, the state variable relationships are better understood by using the graphical method as orginially proposed by Gibbs.
-When the word relationship is used today, it means a mathematical relationship ("formulae"), not in the sense Gibbs and Maxwell envisioned as a graphical method.
-Because todays reader expects the development of a mathematical derivation not a graphical method, Gibbs' 1873 publication is difficult to understand.
-This observation is complicated by the fact that Maxwell's diagrams are difficult to envision in 3D.
 The diagram created by Maxwell, Fig. 3, closely resembles the lines seen on the clay and plaster sculpture in Figure 2.
 These same lines appear on a postage stamp in honor of Josiah Willard Gibbs, Fig. 4.
-In fact it is difficult to understand how these lines mapped onto the energy-entropy-volume 3D surface without a picture of the clay and paster model, which was not published with an explanation until 2002, Plates II and III Ref..
+In fact it is difficult to understand how these lines mapped onto the energy-entropy-volume diagram without the picture of the clay and paster model.

 Figure 4.
 Stamp honoring J.W.
 Gibbs.
 NOTE: lines of pressure and temperature.